top of page

 • Family Game Night This builds collaboration skills, laughter, healthy competition, and teamwork

 • Family Dinners As busy as our schedules can be, prioritize time around the dining table together as a family.
-This is an opportunity to press "pause" on life to connect with one another
+This is an opportunity to press "pause" on life to connect with one another.
+If these dinners seem stale and lack conversation, there are a lot of question cards you can use.
+Click on these Links for suggestions: Talking Point Cards, Tales: Family Edition

 • Date Night Specific and intentional 1:1 time with mom and child, dad and child, and mom with dad